nguyenphuminh/cmdweb/README.md

 echo %req.body["jobs"][2]%
 ```

 The original JSON string is still available in `req.body`.
 Like mentioned earlier, `req.body` can only store ~8100 characters, but each of these variables can store ~8100 characters as well.
-Which mean although a variable is limited, you can still have your message size be much larger if you design your message schema such that each property does not exceed 8100 characters.
+Which means although a variable is limited, you can still have your message size be much larger if you design your message schema such that each property does not exceed 8100 characters.

 ### Url encoded form data